DeutscheSoft/SAP-NMOS-Proxy/README.md

 This repository contains a set of tools to bridge between NMOS and SAP (or SDP more generally).

+This project is ogranized by Yamaha Coporation and involves DeusO GmbH, SONY and Audinate.

 # Proxy

 The proxy application mainly consists of a proxy class which combines both an